ronkeizer/vpc/README.md

 - much easier to use in the case of survival / repeated time-to-event data (the PsN/Xpose approach is very hairy for this type of data)
 - faster (mostly due to optimized data-handling with dplyr)

-## Functionality implemented
+## Functionality available

 - VPC for continuous data
 - VPC for censored data (or binary data in general)
-- Stratification (single & multiple)
+- dtratification (single & multiple)
-- Auto-binning (using simple search for x-variable density-nadirs)
+- auto-binning (search for x-variable density-nadirs)
+- prediction-correction
 - General-purpose function to simulate data from a mixed-effects structural model, from a fixed parameter vector and between-subject variability covariance matrix.

 ## To be implemented soon

-- prediction-correction
 - (repeated) time-to-event plots
 - auto-binning function from Lavielle et al.
 - user-supplied binning functions